Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: : Asynchronous Priority-based Classical Processes

-We define $\bullet$ as a single, self-dual type for closed endpoints, following Caires~\cite{report/Caires14}: the units $\bot$ and $\1$ of linear logic (used by, e.g., Caires and Pfenning~\cite{conf/concur/CairesP10} and Dardha and Gay \cite{conf/fossacs/DardhaG18} for session closing) are interchangeable in the absence of explicit closing.
+Unlike Caires and Pfenning~\cite{conf/concur/CairesP10} and Dardha and Gay \cite{conf/fossacs/DardhaG18}, \APCP does not associate any behavior with closed sessions (i.e., no closing synchronizations).
+Moreover, as we will see, \APCP's type system allows arbitrary parallel composition.
+Atkey \etal~\cite{chapter/AtkeyLM16} have shown that, in presence of arbitrary parallel composition (i.e., linear logic's Rule~\ruleLabel{mix} that combines sequents arbitrarily, usually interpreted as session typing rule for arbitrary parallel composition), the dual propositions $\1$ and $\bot$ (usually associated with complementary prefixes for closing sessions) are equivalent.
+Hence, since in \APCP session closing is silent, we follow Caires~\cite{report/Caires14} in conflating the types $\1$ and $\bot$ to the single, self-dual type $\bullet$ for closed sessions.

-Type $\mu X \sdot A$ denotes a recursive type, in which $A$ may contain occurrences of the recursion variable $X$.
-As customary, $\mu$ is a binder: it induces the standard notions of $\alpha$-equivalence, substitution (denoted $A\subst{B/X}$), and free recursion variables (denoted $\frv(A)$).
-We work with tail-recursive, contractive types, disallowing types of the form $\mu X_1 \ldots \mu X_n \sdot X_1$ and $\mu X \sdot X \tensor^\pri A$.
+Type $\mu X .
+A$ denotes a recursive type, in which $A$ may contain occurrences of the recursion variable $X$.
+As customary, $\mu$ is a binder: it induces the standard notions of $\alpha$ equivalence, substitution (denoted $A \{ B/X \}$), and free recursion variables (denoted $\frv(A)$).
+We work with tail-recursive, contractive types, disallowing types of the form $\mu X_1 \ldots \mu X_n .
+X_1$ and $\mu X .
+X \tensor^\pri A$.
 Recursive types are treated iso-recursively: there will be an explicit typing rule that unfolds recursive types, and recursive types are not equal to their unfolding.
 We postpone formalizing the unfolding of recursive types, as it requires additional definitions to ensure consistency of priorities upon unfolding.

-\emph{Duality}, the cornerstone notion of session types and linear logic, ensures that the two endpoints of a channel have matching actions.
+\emph{Duality}, the cornerstone notion of session types and linear logic, ensures that the two names of a channel have complementary behaviors.
 Furthermore, dual types must have matching priority annotations.
 The following inductive definition of duality suffices for our tail-recursive types (cf.\ Gay \etal~\cite{conf/places/GayTV20}).

 \begin{defi}[Duality] The \emph{dual} of session type $A$, denoted $\ol{A}$, is defined inductively as follows:

 \end{defi}

 The priority of a type is determined by the priority of the type's outermost connective: